catinprogress/SOFT3202/A1/A1_Traceability.md

   SRS: FR-18 If a user specifies a non-existing organisation or repository name on the command line, the system shall display "Invalid URL provided".
   verification: System Test (T25, T24)

-- URS: URS-12 System shall provide error handling mechanisms for invalid repository names (negative)
+- URS: URS-12 Empty repository/organisation (negative)
   SRS: FR-19 If a user specifies an empty repository or organisation name (i.e. no content/initial commit exists) on the command line, the system shall display "No contributions found"
   verification: System Test (T2, T6, T18, T21, T22, T36)